• Skip to main content

 Jump to Recipe Print Recipe

-This elegant recipe of Roasted Makhana or Phool Makhana involves slow roasting of makhana dunked in desi ghee for a quick healthy snack!
+This elegant recipe of Roasted Makhana or Phool Makhana involves slow roasting of makhana dunked in desi ghee for a quick snack!
 Made in two ways- salted and caramelized with sugar, these crunchy makhanas are going to be your favorite ones soon!

 roasted makhana

-These flavorless white lotus seeds adapt easily the flavor of the dish.
-Made in two ways- the classic salted and crunchy caramelized with sugar, these makhanas taste heavenly.
-Flavored with Salt (Kala Namak) and Black pepper, the salted makhanas are not spicy, though can be made by adding red chili powder.
-They are amazingly crispy and have a melt-in-mouth flavor of ghee.
+Flavored with Salt (Kala Namak) and Black pepper, the salted makhanas are not spicy, though they can be made by adding red chili powder.
+They are amazingly crispy and have a melt-in-the-mouth flavor of ghee.
 Though any oil can be used, I highly recommend roasting them in ghee for perfect taste!

 You may simply dry roast the makahanas in a pan without ghee as well.
 Roasting them is essential as otherwise they may be chewy and not crisp.